picocode1/Chrome-LiveStream/README.md

 # Chrome-LiveStream
-Share your screen to your website from any chrome browser only using JavaScript, HTML and CSS
+Share your screen to your website from any chrome browser only using JavaScript

 ### Feature list